Introduction to Brute Force Attack

 1. Directory Guessing Brute Force Attack

-For this, they mainly focus on folders which have insecure software by guessing methods.
+For this, they mainly focus on folders that have insecure software by guessing methods.
 The most common guesses will be like:

 2. Password Guessing Brute Force Attack

-Most attacks are done by using the most commonly used user id and password combinations.
-They also manipulate the data related to the website to easily grab the details.
+Most attacks are made by using the most commonly used user id and password combinations.
+They also manipulate the data related to the website to grab the details easily.

 The main target is to find the right credentials to access the website so now let us know the most commonly attacked webpages: